 Summer is in full swing and it’s time to get outside and explore!
-Vancouver, Washington and the surrounding Clark County area offer breathtaking views with breathing room, paths less traveled, and outdoor spaces perfect for relaxing among the trees.
+Vancouver, Washington and the surrounding Clark County area offer breathtaking views with breathing room, paths less traveled, and outdoor spaces perfect for relaxing among the trees — whether alone or adventuring with the whole family.
 With so many accessible scenic areas it can be challenging to choose where to start your adventure in SW Washington.
 But our Parks & Trails Pass can make the decision process a little smoother!
 Sign up and make 15 check-ins by Aug.
 31 to be eligible for a grand prize drawing (three lucky winners will receive a $100 gift card to a local recreation business).
 Here are just a few of the must-see natural spaces around Clark County included in the Parks & Trails Pass.

 Whipple Creek Park